 We sell our software solutions and related services primarily through our direct sales force.
 We derive most of our revenue from software services fees, which primarily consist of monthly subscription fees paid to us for access to and usage of our cloud-based benefits software solutions, and related professional services.
 Software services fees paid to us from our employer customers are generally based on the number of employees covered by the relevant benefits plans at contracted rates for a specified period of time, which is usually one year.
 Software services fees paid to us from our carrier customers are based on the number of members contracted to use our solutions at contracted rates for a specified period of time, which usually ranges from three to five years.
 Our carrier contracts are generally only cancellable by the carrier in an instance of our uncured breach, although some of our carrier customers are able to terminate their respective contracts without cause or for convenience.
-Software services revenue accounted for approximately 89%, 95%, and 93% of our total revenue during the years ended December 31, 2010, 2011, and 2012, respectively, and for approximately 94% and 93% of our total revenue during the three months ended March 31, 2012 and 2013, respectively.
+Software services revenue accounted for approximately 89%, 95%, and 93% of our total revenue during the years ended December 31, 2010, 2011, and 2012, respectively, and for approximately 93% of our total revenue during the six months ended June 30, 2012 and 2013.

 Another component of our revenue is professional services.
 We derive the majority of our professional services revenue from the implementation of our customers onto our platform, which typically includes discovery, configuration and deployment, integration, testing, and training.
 In general, it takes from four to five months to implement a new employer customer's benefits systems and eight to 10 months to implement a new carrier customer's benefits systems.
 We also provide customer support services and customized media content that supports our customers' effort to educate and communicate with consumers.
-Professional services revenue accounted approximately 11%, 5%, and 7% of our total revenue during the years ended December 31, 2010, 2011, and 2012, respectively, and for approximately 6% and 7% of our total revenue during the three months ended March 31, 2012 and 2013, respectively.
+Professional services revenue accounted approximately 11%, 5%, and 7% of our total revenue during the years ended December 31, 2010, 2011, and 2012, respectively, and for approximately 7% of our total revenue during the six months ended June 30, 2012 and 2013.

 Increasing our base of large employer customers is an important source of revenue growth for us.
-We actively pursue new employer customers in the U.S. market, and we have increased the number of large employer customers utilizing our solutions from 118 as of December 31, 2009 to 302 as of March 31, 2013, a 33.5% compound annual growth rate, or CAGR.
+We actively pursue new employer customers in the U.S. market, and we have increased the number of large employer customers utilizing our solutions from 121 as of December 31, 2009 to 348 as of June 30, 2013, a 35.2% compound annual growth rate, or CAGR.
 We believe that our continued innovation and new solutions, such as online benefits marketplaces, also known as private exchanges, enhanced mobile offerings, and more robust data analytics capabilities will help us attract additional large employer customers and increase our revenue from existing customers.